3000 Paying Companies in 3 Months Without Spending a Penny?

-Launching a new product is tricky business.
+A product launch is tricky business.
 We had launched two different SaaS products before, but launching Beamer was quite different.
 With Beamer, we were launching a product built for other startup teams just like us.
 This challenged us to really dive deep into the buyer’s persona and think about the ideal channels and strategies we could use to grow Beamer.

-In this post, we want to share with you how we successfully launched Beamer and grew to over 3000 paying companies and 4 millions monthly active users in just 3 months.
+In this post, we want to share with you how we successfully launched Beamer and grew to over 3000 paying companies and 4 million unique visitors in just 3 months.

 Before we get started, what is Beamer?

 Beamer is a smart and easy-to-use newsfeed and changelog to announce relevant news, your latest features, and updates.
 It’s the best way to keep users in the know about all of the updates you’re making to your website, your blog, e-commerce or app to boost engagement.
 You can also get immediate user feedback which helps you determine the success of your latest updates and better understand your users.

 Beamer’s audience for this launch is really anyone with an app or website trying to increase their users’ engagement.
 We kept this in mind when determining how we were going to reach the right people most effectively.

 Determine your target audience before product launch

 When launching to build an initial user base, you want to make sure your effort puts you in front of the right target audience.
 This way you will get users that are much more likely to stay on long term and give you the feedback you need to improve your product.
 They are also the best marketing tool you will find.
 Referrals from a loyal initial user base is the best long term growth strategy.